When it comes to energy-efficient HVAC installation in Fort Worth, there’s fantastic news for homeowners this tax period.

 What Are the Eligibility Requirements?

 To become eligible for the reduction, the home must be the taxpayer’s main residence in the United States.
-The enhancement should last for at least five years, with the original use starting with the taxpayer.
+The improvement should last for at least five years, with the original use starting with the taxpayer.

 What Varieties of Changes are Regarded as High-Efficiency Renovations?